VA Guidelines On Deferred Student Loans And Debt To Income Ratio

 - No debt to income ratio requirement: I recently closed on a VA Loan with a 580 FICO and 60% DTI veteran home buyer

-Veteran home buyers who need to qualify for VA Loans with a lender with no lender overlays, please contact The Gustan Cho Team at USA Mortgage at 1-800-900-8569 or email us at email@example.com.
+Veteran home buyers who need to qualify for VA Loans with a lender with no lender overlays, please contact The Gustan Cho Team at Loan Cabin Inc. at 1-800-900-8569 or text us at 262-716-8151 for faster resposne.
+Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays.